obsidianmd/obsidian-help/en/How to/Link to blocks.md

 ### Interoperability

-Please be aware that block reference is not a Markdown feature, but rather an extension on Obsidian's part.
+Please be aware that block reference is not part of standard Markdown, but rather Obsidian's specific flavor of Markdown.
 That means these links will not work outside of Obsidian.

 You can still find referenced block by searching for the block ID, although that's a rather manual process.
 The connection is not lost as long as you have software that can search in a folder.